-We derive our net sales primarily from sales of Internet-related communication products including cable modem products, other broadband products, dial-up modems, and other communication products.
-We sell these product to retailers, distributors, Internet Service Providers and Original Equipment Manufacturers.
+We derive our net sales primarily from sales of broadband communication products including cable modems, cable modem/routers, dial-up modems, and other communication products.
+We sell these products to retailers, distributors, Internet Service Providers and Original Equipment Manufacturers.
 We sell our products through a direct sales force and through independent sales agents.
 All of our employees are located at our headquarters in Boston, Massachusetts and we have one sales consultant located in the United Kingdom.
-We are experienced in electronics hardware, firmware, and software design and test, regulatory certifications, product documentation, and packaging; and we use that experience in developing each product in-house or in partnership with suppliers who are typically based in Asia.
+We are experienced in electronics hardware, firmware, software design, test, regulatory certifications, product documentation, and packaging; we use that experience in developing each product in-house or in partnership with suppliers who are typically based in Asia.
 Electronic assembly and testing of the Company's products in accordance with our specifications is typically done in China.

 Since 1983 our headquarters has been near South Station in downtown Boston at 201 and 207 South Street.
 In December 2006, the Company sold its owned headquarters buildings in Boston, Massachusetts and leased back 25,200 square feet for two years expiring December 2008.
-In November 2008 the Company signed a lease amendment for its headquarters' offices in Boston in the existing building to approximately 14,400 square feet for three years with a six month termination option starting July 1, 2010.
-In May 2010 we signed a second lease amendment extending the term of the lease to April 30, 2016 with a six month termination option starting December 1, 2011.
+In November 2008, the Company signed a lease amendment for its headquarters' offices in Boston in the existing building to approximately 14,400 square feet for three years with a six-month termination option starting July 1, 2010.
+In May 2010 we signed a second lease amendment extending the term of the lease to April 30, 2016 with a six-month termination option starting December 1, 2011.
 In December 2011 we signed a third lease amendment reducing our leased space to 10,600 square feet effective June 1, 2012, with a corresponding decrease in lease expense.

 For many years we performed most of the final assembly, test, packaging, warehousing and distribution at a production and warehouse facility on Summer Street in Boston, Massachusetts, which had also engaged in firmware programming for some products.
 We moved most of our Summer Street operations to a dedicated 35,575 square foot facility in Tijuana, Mexico in October 2006.
 We moved these operations to a 10,800 square foot facility in Tijuana, Mexico in March 2009.
 In November 2014 we cancelled our existing lease and signed a one-year lease with five one-year renewal options thereafter for an adjacent 11,390 square foot facility.
+In September 2015, Zoom extended the term of the lease from December 1, 2015 through November 30, 2018.
+In September 2015, Zoom also signed a new lease for additional space in the adjacent building, which will double our existing capacity.
+The term of the lease is from March 1, 2016 through November 30, 2018 with early access granted as of December 1, 2015.